RobertTalbert/calculus/course-documentation/MTH201-Fall2020-Syllabus.md

   - D.2 **(CORE)**: I can use derivative notation correctly, state the units of a derivative, estimate the value of a derivative using difference quotients, and correctly interpret the meaning of a derivative in context.
   - D.3 **(CORE)**: Given information about $f$, $f'$, or $f''$, I can correctly give information about $f$, $f'$, or $f''$ and the increasing/decreasing behavior and concavity of $f$ (and vice versa).
   - D.4: I can determine where a function is continuous or differentiable given a graph or formula of the function and explain my reasoning.
-  - D.5: I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.  **May be assessed through AEP**
+  - D.5: I can find the equation of the tangent line to a function at a point and use the tangent line to estimate values of the function.
 - Group DC: Use shortcuts to calculate derivatives efficiently.
   - DC.1 **(CORE)**: I can compute derivatives correctly for power, polynomial, and exponential functions and the sine and cosine functions, and basic combinations of these (constant multiples, sums, differences).
-  - DC.2 **(CORE)**: I can compute derivatives correctly for products, quotients, and composites of functions. **Not complete until 2.5**
+  - DC.2 **(CORE)**: I can compute derivatives correctly for products, quotients, and composites of functions.
   - DC.3: I can compute derivatives correctly using multiple rules in combination.
   - DC.4: I can compute the derivatives correctly for logarithmic, trigonometric, and inverse trigonometric functions.
 - Group DA: Use derivatives to solve authentic real-life application problems.